Frank Sykes

 Frank Douglas Sykes (9 December 1927 – 12 May 2017) born in Batley, was an English rugby union footballer who played in the 1940s, 1950s and 1960s.
-He played at representative level for British Lions (non-Test matches), England, and Yorkshire, and at club level for Huddersfield, and Northampton, as a Wing, i.e. number 11 or 14.
+He played at representative level for British Lions (non-Test matches), England, and Yorkshire, and at club level for Huddersfield, and Northampton, as a Wing.

 Playing career

 International honours

 Frank Sykes won caps for England in 1955 against France and Scotland, and in 1963 against New Zealand, and Australia.

 County honours

 Frank Sykes played seventy-nine matches for Yorkshire, including sixty-six consecutive County Championship matches.